jamesb2413/logical-clocks/README.md

 # logical-clocks
 A model of a small, asynchronous distributed system with different machines running at different and independent speeds.
-See Lamport 1978 Time, Clocks, and the Ordering of Events in a Distributed System.
+See Lamport: Time, Clocks, and the Ordering of Events in a Distributed System (1978).

 The program runs 3 processes to model separate machines.
 Each process runs at a clock rate in [1,6] determined randomly during initialization.
 The clock rate determines the number of communication events that can happen within one second on that machine.